Get the guidelines for street plowing, sidewalk shoveling, and parking this winter

 For questions or concerns about plowing on your street, report it online or call 319.248.1740 and provide the address of the property.

 Typical SnowfallDuring a typical snowfall, streets are cleared within 24 hours after the snowfall ends and are plowed within 24 inches of the curb, unless restricted by parked vehicles.

 Extreme SnowfallIn the event of a major winter storm (such as a blizzard), after the snow has stopped and the arterial streets, transit routes, and school area streets have been cleared, crews clean residential streets and cul-de-sacs using a two-step approach:

 The zone where crews begin is determined by the time of day the system begins; some factors, such as tree coverage and available light, are leveraged to maximize efficiency.

 Parking between 2:00 am and 6:00 am on City streets in Coralville is not permitted in any season.
 If a street is not passable by the plow because of a parked vehicle, the street may not be plowed.

 As the plow moves down the street, the snow rolls off the edge of the blade, discharging snow into driveways and around mailboxes.
-The City is unable to clear access to individual mailboxes or driveways, and cannot prevent snow from being pushed near them during street plowing.
-When crews plow your street, some snow will be discharged at the bottom of your driveway.
-It's a good idea to check mailboxes before winter weather arrives to make sure they are stable and behind the curbline.
+The City cannot prevent snow from being pushed near them during street plowing.
+There will always be snow at the bottom of driveways after the street is plowed.
+Check mailboxes before winter weather arrives to make sure they are stable and behind the curbline.

 We appreciate your patience and awareness of safety while driving during snow and ice removal.
 For more information, call 319.248.1740 or visit www.coralville.org/snow.